slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 track of the knowledge required to build those images and to understand their contents.

-### Reference Images
+### Native Images

 Unfortunately, it is next to impossible to create images that can be easily and reliably run on all of the popular cloud platforms.
-Because of this SlipStream™ references minimal images within each cloud platform to use as starting points for more complex, customized images.
+Because of this SlipStream™ references minimal images, called "native images" in SlipStream™, within each cloud platform to use as starting points for more complex, customized images.

-As you saw previously, SlipStream™ provides a number of these in the "examples/images" module.
+As you saw previously, SlipStream™ provides a couple of these in the "examples/images" module.
 However, service providers will often want to make a larger set of images available.

 The majority of existing images for a cloud will be compatible with SlipStream.
-However the SlipStream bootstrap process does require a couple of things: the existance of `wget` on the machine and `python` v2.x (v2.6+).
+However the SlipStream bootstrap process does require a couple of things:

+1. the existance of `wget` on the machine and
+2. `python` v2.x (v2.6+).

 Any existing image for a cloud meeting those requirements can be used as a native image for SlipStream™.

 Specifically for StratusLab, all of the standard images already have these dependencies.
 To create new images, the procedure is the